jjg8/Shell-Scripts/weather/AllReleases/README.md

 Hello and welcome to my Shell Scripts repository.

-These are some of my more useful shell scripts, all written in Bash.
+These are some of my more useful shell scripts.
+Included in this folder...

-- **weather**
+- **weather** — bash
   - Uses curl or wget to get the CLI-friendly weather from https://wttr.in and is very configurable with CLI options to control output.

 Example usage in ~/.bashrc, assuming you put it in ~/bin/...